Egor-S/s4cp/README.md

 # s4cp: SQLite to S3 copy

-A lightweight Go util and Docker image to back up SQLite databases to S3.
+A lightweight Go util and Docker image to back up SQLite databases to S3. s4cp checks if the destination key exists and prevents overwriting backups.

 ## Usage